SanjayShetty01/Quantium_Data_Science_Virtual_Internship/README.md

 Julia has asked us to evaluate the performance of a store trial which was performed in stores 77, 86 and 88.

-We have chosen to complete this task in R, however you will also find Python to be a useful tool in this piece of analytics.
-We have also provided an R solution template if you want some assistance in getting through this Task.

 To get started use the QVI_data dataset below or your output from task 1 and consider the monthly sales experience of each store.

 This can be broken down by: